Panel discussant, ‘Dara’ (National Theatre London/Ayoka Theatre Pakistan) screened at the University of Sheffield, UK, February 20, 2017.

 ‘Sisterhood, new media, and empowerment – Muslim women’s online interpretations of Islamic texts’, Gender, Cyber and Digital Ethnography in a Globalised World Seminar Series, International Gender Studies Centre, University of Oxford, UK, Oct 16, 2012.

-CONFERENCE PARTICIPATION (RECENT)
+CONFERENCE PARTICIPATION (RECENT AND FORTHCOMING)

 ‘Videoconferencing as a Tool Facilitating Feminist Interviews with Muslim Women who Wear the Niqab’, American Academy of Religion Annual Meeting, Boston, MA, November 17-21, 2017.